Skaruts/Game-of-Life-in-multiple-languages/README.md

 The [LOVE2D](./Lua/LÖVE2D/) version is bare bones, but I could swear I had one with some of the same fun stuff from the TIC-80 version.
 Will add it here if I can dig it up.

 All of them use the same generation algorithm, which is the fastest I could come up with so far.
 Maybe one day I'll manage to wrap my head around [Tony Finch's algorithms](https://dotat.at/prog/life/life.html) or even hashlife, but for now this is the best I got.
-And I'm not unhappy with its performance.
+And I'm not unhappy with it.

 ---